Skip to main content

 Can children use Zyrtec and Claritin?

-Yes, both Zyrtec and Claritin can be used by children, but the appropriate dosage may vary depending on the child’s age.
-Consult a healthcare provider before starting any new medication regimen for your child.
-Here is some general information for your reference:
+Yes, both Zyrtec and Claritin can be used by children, but the appropriate dosage can vary depending on the child’s age.
+Consult a healthcare provider before starting any new medication for your child.

 Frequently asked questions about Zyrtec vs. Claritin